 Processing time: (once water returns to boil) pints for 35 minutes, quarts – 45 minutes.

-Once processed, turn heat off and let sit for 5-10 minutes.
+Once processed, turn the heat off and let sit for 5-10 minutes.
 Then lift the rack back to the notch on the rack.
 Let’s sit again for a few minutes.

 Then use the jar lifter to lift each jar out of the rack.
 TIP: place a towel on your counter and place jars here to cool.
 Soon you will hear the seals “popping”.
-NOTE: Do not let jars touch each other during cooling period.
-At this point if you have more jars to process, continue in the same manner
+NOTE: Do not let jars touch each other during the cooling period.
+At this point, if you have more jars to process, continue in the same manner

 ***After processing check the seals: the lid(s) will suck in (you’ll hear popping sounds) and we will know they sealed correctly.
 The jars are safe to store for up to a year.

 Signs of Spoilage: No matter how hard you try, you might end up with a jar that may be spoiled, if a jar does not seem completely normal before or after opening, do not use.
-This includes leaking jars, bulging lids, and jars that spurt when removing lid or when removing the seal it comes off too easily.
+This includes leaking jars, bulging lids, and jars that spurt when removing the lid or when removing the seal it comes off too easily.
 I usually need a jar opening to remove the lid there’s a pressure force behind removing the seal.
 If the seal just lifts off – don’t use.
 If the food looks spoiled, foams, or has an off odor during preparation, discard it.